-6 Acknowledgements
+Acknowledgements

-The work described in this paper has been supported in part by the Toyota Research Institute Award Number LP-C000765-SR; the Robotics Collaborative Technology Alliance (RCTA) of the US Army; the Center for Brains, Minds, and Machines (CBMM) funded by NSF STC award CCF-1231216; and AFRL contract No. FA8750-15-C-0010.
-We gratefully acknowledge Naomi Schurr and Yen-Ling Kuo for their help during data collection and system evaluation.
+We acknowledge funding support in part by the Toyota Research Institute Award Number LP-C000765-SR; the Robotics Collaborative Technology Alliance (RCTA) of the US Army; the Center for Brains, Minds, and Machines (CBMM) funded by NSF STC award CCF-1231216; and AFRL contract No. FA8750-15-C-0010.
+We thank Naomi Schurr and Yen-Ling Kuo for assistance during system evaluation.